 Victoria’s laws protect us all from discrimination because of lawful sexual activity.
 That means who you have sex with should have no bearing on whether you get a job, a promotion, accommodation, a loan or a place on a sporting team.

-Lawful sexual activity includes taking part in, or choosing not to take part in, any form of sexual activity that is legal in Victoria, including legal prostitution.
+Lawful sexual activity includes taking part in, or choosing not to take part in, any form of sexual activity that is legal in Victoria, including legal sex work.
 Sexual activities that are illegal are not protected, regardless of a person’s gender or sexual orientation.

 Example of lawful sexual activity discrimination